Gods and Goddesses

 Relationships and Worship

 As a chthonic (underworld) deity, Epiales was closely linked to other dark forces in Greek mythology, including his mother Nyx and his siblings Hypnos (Sleep) and Thanatos (Death).
-Unlike the Olympian gods, Epiales was rarely worshipped in grand temples.
+Unlike the Olympian gods, Epiales was rarely worshiped in grand temples.
 Instead, people sought to ward off his influence through rituals, amulets, or prayers to more benevolent deities like Apollo or Asclepius, who were believed to offer protection from nightmares.

 Significance in Greek Culture